mcwitt/mcwitt.github.io/_posts/2015-04-29-jekyll-blogging-with-ipython3.md

 After a short search I found a solution in [adamj's post][adamj], which involves writing a Python script that parses the JSON from a notebook file and outputs Markdown directly.
-While this is a flexible solution, I preferred [cscorley's approach][cscorley] which is to essentially use the existing infrastructure of `nbconvert` and just create a template file, enabling something like
+While this is a flexible solution, I preferred [Christop Corley's approach][cscorley] which is to essentially use the existing infrastructure of nbconvert and just create a template file, enabling something like

 {% highlight bash %}
 ipython nbconvert --to jekyll-post my-notebook.ipynb
 {% endhighlight %}

-cscorley's implementation seems to be broken in IPython 3.x, but it's a relatively easy fix.
+Christop's implementation seems to be broken in IPython 3.x, but it's a relatively easy fix.
 The problem is that the names of several cell properties have changed, but since we only are modifying a few parts of the Markdown template that ships with IPython, it's easier and more future-proof to make `jekyll-post.tpl` inherit from `markdown.tpl`.

-Below are my modified versions of cscorley's files.
+Below are my modified versions of Christop's files.

-To enable `ipython nbconvert --to jekyll-post` we can just add the following template file in the current directory (or nbconvert's search path):
+To enable `--to jekyll-post` we just add the following template file in the current directory (or anywhere in nbconvert's search path):

 {% gist eaec84a6b50ad5ac9fb2 jekyll-post.tpl %}

-This modifies the standard Markdown template to include a header with the Jekyll metadata, include execution counts in each cell, and use Jekyll's syntax highlighting for Python cells.
+This modifies nbconvert's standard Markdown template to include a header with the Jekyll metadata, include execution counts in each cell, and use Jekyll's syntax highlighting for Python cells.

-The last thing that I was missing was automatic generation URLs for the images, which in a Jekyll environment are generally not in the same folder as the post as `nbconvert` assumes.
-This is solved with the following nbconvert config script (adapted from cscorley's, here I've only removed some environment-specific paths and simplified for my usage):
+The last thing that I was missing was automatic generation URLs for the images, which in a Jekyll environment are generally not in the same folder as the post as nbconvert assumes.
+This is solved with the following nbconvert config script (adapted from Christop's, here I've only removed some environment-specific paths and simplified for my usage):

 {% gist eaec84a6b50ad5ac9fb2 jekyll-post.py %}